 As a soloist, Deanna Badizadegan has appeared at TEDxStanford, TEDxFargo, and with Boston's Eureka Ensemble, a performance for which she was praised for "command[ing] the orchestra with her outwardly expressive style."
 She has received numerous awards for her playing, including the Stanford University Peter & Carol Polk Undergraduate Music Award, Stanford University Dan Robinson Music Award, and SFCM Germain Prevost Viola Scholarship.
 She has been recognized as a prizewinner in several competitions, including the Fremont Young Artists Competition, Duxbury Music Festival Solo and Chamber Competitions, and SFCM Lower Strings Concerto Competition.

 An avid chamber musician, Deanna Badizadegan has performed with groups such as Sejong Soloists, the East Coast Chamber Orchestra, and the St. Lawrence and Borromeo String Quartets.
 She has performed with the Boston Chamber Music Society and has appeared multiple times on the Berkeley Symphony & Friends Chamber Series.
-Previous festival engagements include the Perlman Music Program, Yellow Barn Young Artists Program, St. Lawrence String Quartet Seminar, Trinity Alps Chamber Music Festival and Forest Hills Musical Days in San Francisco.
+Previous festival engagements include the Perlman Music Program, Four Seasons Winter Workshop, Yellow Barn Young Artists Program, St. Lawrence String Quartet Seminar, Trinity Alps Chamber Music Festival and Forest Hills Musical Days in San Francisco.
 She has performed in master classes for members of the Kronos, Takacs and St. Petersburg Quartets, and her chamber music coaches have included Donald Weilerstein, Joel Krosnick, Merry Peckham, Paula Robison, Yeesun Kim, Ian Swenson, Mark Sokol, Jodi Levitz, Geoff Nuttall, Lesley Robertson and Scott St. John.

 With her diverse background in music, design and management, Deanna Badizadegan enjoys bringing her entrepreneurial skillset into the classical music world.
 She spoke at TEDxFargo in 2016 with Stanford Professor Tom Byers in his talk on Entrepreneurship Education in Action, sharing how her entrepreneurial training has shaped her approach to music.
 She has written articles for the Stanford Technology Ventures Program and the 21st Century Musician Initiative (21CM) on the relationship between entrepreneurship and the arts, and has designed case studies and instructional materials for Creative Startups and for 21CM.